ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where `prepare_resps` are the outbound prep steps computed in the previous step.
 The order MUST match `AggregationJobInitReq.prepare_inits`.
 The media type for `AggregationJobResp` is "application/dap-aggregation-job-resp".

-The Helper MAY defer handling the initialization request.
-In this case, it indicates that the response is not yet ready by immediately sending an empty response body and sets a Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
-The response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
-The Leader then polls the state of the job by sending GET requests to the resolved URL.
-The Helper responds the same way until the job is ready, from which point it responds with the encoded `AggregationJobResp`.

-The Helper MAY also wait to respond to the Leader's PUT until the aggregation job initialization is ready.
-In this case, it responds with the encoded `AggregationJobResp`.

 Changing an aggregation job's parameters is illegal.
 If the Helper receives further PUT requests to the aggregation job with a different